Medicare Diabetes Prevention Program (MDPP) - Frequently Asked Questions

 Fingerprint-based background checks were implemented as part of the enhanced enrollment screening provisions required by Section 6401 of the Affordable Care Act.
 To implement this requirement, CMS published a final rule with comment period, entitled, “Medicare, Medicaid, and Children’s Health Insurance Programs; Additional Screening Requirements, Application Fees, Temporary Enrollment Moratoria, Payment Suspensions and Compliance Plans for Providers and Suppliers” (CMS-6028-FC) in the February 2, 2011 “Federal Register.”
 The fingerprint-based background check implementation has been phased in beginning in 2014.
 The fingerprint-based background check must be completed on all providers or suppliers that are designated under the high-risk screening category for all individuals with a 5 percent or greater direct or indirect ownership interest in a Medicare-enrolled provider or supplier.

 Yes.
-The calendar year (CY) 2017 Medicare Physician Fee Schedule (PFS) designated MDPP suppliers as “high” categorical risk.
+The calendar year (CY) 2017 Medicare Physician Fee Schedule (PFS) Final Rule designated MDPP suppliers as “high” categorical risk.

-- When would individuals of an organization (applying to be an MDPP supplier) have to submit fingerprints?
+When would individuals from an organization applying to be an MDPP supplier have to submit fingerprints?

 In the CY 2017 Medicare PFS Final Rule, CMS finalized a rule that organizations applying to be MDPP suppliers are designated under the high-risk screening category.
 Suppliers under the high–risk screening category must submit fingerprints for a national background check for all individuals who maintain a 5percent or greater direct or indirect ownership interest in the provider or supplier.
 Therefore, all individuals with a 5 percent or greater direct or indirect ownership interest in an organization applying to be an MDPP supplier must submit fingerprints upon request of the Medicare contractor as a part of their enrollment application.